brianmcn/Zelda1RandoTools/doc/use.md

 "The LEGEND of Z-Tracker" displays a map legend for dungeon and any-road icons, but mostly exists because Brian thinks this is hilarious to display on a tracker for "The Legend of Zelda" randomizer.

-<a id="item-progress>"Item progress" bar</a> lights up items as you get them or upgrade them, as a quick display summary of the player's inventory.
+<a id="item-progress">"Item progress" bar</a> lights up items as you get them or upgrade them, as a quick display summary of the player's inventory.

 You can click the 'Start Spot' button in the legend to mark your starting screen on the overworld map.